 - Five Below – I was amazed at how much awesome stuff this store has – especially around the holidays.
 Books, socks, toys, college dorm things, and all kinds of seasonal things too!

 - Christmas Tree Shops – I love this store SO much.
 It’s a cross between a Dollar Tree and a Bed, Bath, and Beyond.
 Lots of seasonal things, kitchen items, books, decor – they have it all.

 Choose a Creative Filler

-As your shopping for your items, think about whether your basket need a filler or not.
+As you shop for your items, think about whether your basket needs a filler or not.

 You can use tissue paper, you can use shredded paper (you can get this at the dollar store or I’ve even made my own).
 But my favorite thing to do is to use something from the theme for the basket filler.